Maximal stream and minimal cutset for first passage percolation through a domain of $\mathbb{R}^d$: Background

-We denote by $\alpha_p$ the volume of the unit ball in $\RR^p$, $p\geq 1$, thus $\alpha_d$ is the volume of a unit ball in $\RR^d$, and $\alpha_{d-1}$ the $\H^{d-1}$ measure of a unit disc in $\RR^d$.
+We denote by $\alpha_p$ the volume of the unit ball in $\RR^p$, $p\geq 1$.
+Thus $\alpha_d$ is the volume of a unit ball in $\RR^d$, and $\alpha_{d-1}$ the $\H^{d-1}$ measure of a unit disc in $\RR^d$.
 We say that a domain $\O$ of $\RR^d$ has Lipschitz boundary if its boundary can be locally represented as the graph of a Lipschitz function defined on some open ball of $\RR^{d-1}$.
-We say that a vector $\vv \neq 0$ defines a rational direction if there exists a positive real number $\lambda$ such that $\lambda \vv$ has rational coordinates.
-It is equivalent to require that there exists a positive real number $\lambda '$ such that $\lambda ' \vv$ has integer coordinates.
-We denote by $\SS^{d-1}$ the unit sphere in $\RR^d$, and by $\widehat \SS^{d-1}$ the set of the unit vectors of $\RR^d$ defining a rational direction.
-Notice that $\widehat \SS^{d-1}$ is dense in $\SS^{d-1}$.
+We say that a vector $\vv\neq0$ defines a rational direction if there exists a positive real number $\lambda$ such that $\lambda\vv$ has rational coordinates.
+It is equivalent to require that there exists a positive real number $\lambda '$ such that $\lambda' \vv$ has integer coordinates.
+We denote by $\SS ^{d-1}$ the unit sphere in $\RR^d$, and by $\widehat\SS^{d-1}$ the set of the unit vectors of $\RR^d$ defining a rational direction.
+Notice that $\widehat\SS^{d-1}$ is dense in $\SS^{d-1}$.

-Two submanifolds $E$ and $F$ of a given finite dimensional smooth manifold are said to intersect transversally if at every point of intersection, their tangent spaces at that point span the tangent space of the ambient manifold at that point (see section 5 in \cite{GuilleminPollack}).
-When a hypersurface $\S$ is piecewise of class $\C^1$, we say that $\S$ is transversal to $\G$ if for all $x\in \S \cap \G$, the normal unit vectors to $\S$ and $\G$ at $x$ are not colinear; if the normal vector to $\S$ (respectively to $\G$) at $x$ is not well defined, this property must be satisfied by all the vectors which are limits of normal unit vectors to $\S$ (respectively $\G$) at $y\in \S$ (respectively $y\in \G$) when we send $y$ to $x$ - there is at most a finite number of such limits.
-We say that a subset $P$ of $\RR^d$ is polyhedral if its boundary $\p P$ is included in the union of a finite number of hyperplanes.
+Two submanifolds $E$ and $F$ of a given finite dimensional smooth manifold are said to intersect transversally if at every point of intersection, their tangent spaces at that point span the tangent space of the ambient manifold at that point; see Section~5 in \cite {GuilleminPollack}.
+When a hypersurface $\S$ is piecewise of class $\C ^1$, we say that $\S$ is transversal to $\G$ if for all $x\in\S\cap \G $, the normal unit vectors to $\S$ and $\G$ at $x$ are not colinear; if the normal vector to $\S$ (resp., to $\G$) at $x$ is not well defined, this property must be satisfied by all the vectors which are limits of normal unit vectors to $\S$ (resp., $\G$) at $y\in\S$ (resp., $y\in \G$) when we send $y$ to $x$---there is at most a finite number of such limits.
+We say that a subset $P$ of $\RR^d$ is polyhedral if its boundary $\partial P$ is included in the union of a finite number of hyperplanes.

 Let $E$ be a subset of $\RR^d $.
-We say that $E$ is $p$-rectifiable if and only if there exists a Lipschitz function mapping some bounded subset of $\RR^p$ onto $E$ (see Definition 3.2.14 in \cite{FED}).
-We define the $p$ dimensional upper (respectively lower) Minkowski content $\M^{p,+} (E)$ (respectively $\M ^{p,-} (E)$) of $E$ by
+We say that $E$ is $p$-rectifiable if and only if there exists a Lipschitz function mapping some bounded subset of $\RR^p$ onto $E$; see Definition~3.2.14 in \cite{FED}.
+We define the $p$ dimensional upper (resp., lower) Minkowski content $\M ^{p,+} (E)$ [resp., $\M^{p,-} (E)$] of $E$ by